mackimaow/kotlin-union/README.md

     val BLUE by obj("blue")
 }

-// the typscript "number" type can be translated
+// the typescript "number" type can be translated
 // into kotlin as Union<JsNumberCases>:
 object JsNumberCases: MatchCases<JsNumberCases>() {
     val INT by instance<Int>()